geograph-project/geograph-project/README.txt

 --------------

 6. Setup Redis Daemon.
-No special setup is required, just need its ip/port for the config, and need two DBs to use for the test.
+No special setup is required, just need its ip/port for the config, and need one unique DB to use for the test.

 --------------